In Waldorf's Favor

 Sometimes, unfortunately, the upside of Waldorf schooling is illusory.

-Waldorf schools often get good press, but the press can be shallow and misleading.
+Waldorf schools often get good press, but such coverage can sometimes be shallow and misleading.

 Here is a message I sent in December, 2011, to the Waldorf Critics discussion page

-I have adjusted to endnote numbers to be consistent with this page:
+I have adjusted the endnote numbers to be consistent with this page:

 Waldorf schools are reveling in the favorable (and largely uninformed) press coverage they've gotten recently, mainly in THE NEW YORK TIMES and on NBC NIGHTLY NEWS.
 In both cases, the schools were held up as lovely outposts of good, old-fashioned, face-to-face learning as opposed to soulless, pressured, rat-race reliance on techno gadgetry.